 Final Thoughts about the Smith & Wesson M&P Compact M2.0 3.6”:

 The M&P Compact M2.0 3.6” is truly a remarkable compact-sized pistol that can be used equally well for both concealed carry and home defense.
-I think Smith & Wesson’s M&P Compact M2.0 3.6” strikes an excellent balance between concealability and capacity.
-Moreover, the shorter 3.6″ barrel (1/2″ less in overall length than that of the 4″ barrel Compact M2.0 and the Glock 19) along with the 15+1 (9mm) capacity (or 13+1 in .40 S&W), 18-degree grip angle and the low-bore axis all make for a well-balanced, natural and comfortable gun to shoot.
-It also feels more substantial in your hands, especially when compared to the smaller sub compacts and pocket pistols which can be a little snappy.
-I’m a little shorter than average and I have no problem comfortably concealing the M2.0 3.6″ in the Summer wearing only a T-shirt and shorts (with an IWB Kydex Holster from L.A.G.
-Tactical, although I had to modify the 1.0 Compact Holster to make it fit better).
-I believe that this gun will be a tremendous success.
+Smith & Wesson’s M&P Compact M2.0 3.6” strikes an excellent balance between concealability and capacity.
+Moreover, the shorter 3.6″ barrel (1/2″ less in overall length than that of the 4″ barrel Compact M2.0 and the Glock 19) along with the 15+1 (9mm) capacity (or 13+1 in .40 S&W), 18-degree grip angle, crisp lighter trigger and the low-bore axis all make for a well-balanced, natural and comfortable gun to shoot.
+It also feels more substantial in your hands, especially when compared to the smaller sub compacts and pocket pistols which can be a little snappy due to their lighter weight/diminutive size.

 Here is a link to the available variations of the new Smith & Wesson M&P M2.0 3.6″ Compact

 Suggested retail pricing is $569 but you should be able to purchase it for less at your local gun store.